PsyTeachR/data-skills-v2/docs/11-resilience1.md

 * Explain what resilience is
 * Convert variables to different data types using `as.factor()` and `as.character()`
-* Beging to problem solve how to reshape data to long-form
+* Begin to problem solve how to reshape data to long-form

 ## Activity 1: Resilience